Break free from bad habits

 Is the treatment approach evidence-based?

-Treatment is based on the fundamental principles of Cognitive Behavioural Therapy, which in turn is based on the cognitive model of psychology (the dominant model of psychology today).
+Treatment is based on the fundamental principles of Cognitive Behavioural Therapy, which is based on the cognitive model of psychology (the dominant model of psychology today).
 The cognitive model proposes the central role of cognitive processes in determining why it is we do what we do (e.g., core beliefs, rules and assumptions, attitudes, automatic thoughts and images, attention).
-All of these cognitive processes have robust evidence-bases and are the very treatment targets of this therapy.
+All of these cognitive processes have robust evidence-bases and are the very targets of treatment.

 Is treatment 'holistic'?

 We specialise in providing highly-targeted psychological therapy aimed at changing specific problem behaviours.
-Our approach focuses on the cognitive determinants of motivation and behaviour (as opposed to biological, emotional, social, etc).
-For these reasons, many would not consider this a holistic approach.
+Our approach focuses on the cognitive determinants of motivation and behaviour.
+For this reason, many would not consider this a holistic approach.

 Reach out